-- (a) Weigh-labelers
+- (a) Weigh-labelers, static and dynamic

 - (b) Automatic checkweighers (Amended 1997)

 - A.2.
 This code does not apply to:

 - (a) Belt-conveyor Scale Systems

 - (b) Railway Track Scales

 - (c) Monorail Scales

+- (d) Automatic Bulk-Weighing Systems

-- (d) Devices that measure quantity on a time basis
+- (e) Devices that measure quantity on a time basis

-- (e) Controllers or other auxiliary devices except as they may affect the weighing performance
+(f) Controllers or other auxiliary devices except as they may affect the weighing performance

-- A.3.
-Also see General Code requirements.
+A.3. - Also see General Code requirements.

-- A.4.
+A.4.
 Type Evaluation. - The National Type Evaluation Program will accept for type evaluation only those devices that comply with all requirements of this code.
 (Added 1998)